 Out of all the Alien sequels, the plot of Prometheus adheres the closest to the original film spaceship and crew land on a planet and investigate an alien ship where they become infected by a lifeform that rapidly takes over the ship and starts eliminating the crew, leaving only a single surviving human woman who must fight off the alien in the tiny escape vessel, while there is also an android of sinister purpose aboard and The Companys skulduggery thwarting their groups survival.
 The main difference here is the focus on the archaeological quest centred around The Engineers and their mystery more than on an alien lurking in the corridors.
 This becomes the least satisfying aspect about Prometheus where the film goes from a first half that starts reaching for epic cosmological mysteries and revealing secrets about the origins of humanity to largely forget about this in the latter half where it decides it is time to imitate Alien and have people being infected and attacked by aliens.
 However, the menace they are dealing with here is not particularly well defined vying between tentacular things, something that infects humans and impregnates Noomi Rapace, and the vague threat to Earth posed by the revived Engineer.
 There is not much explanation offered of what these things are.
 No matter how wonderfully ick the image of Noomi Rapace conducting a home abortion on herself in an automated med machine and delivering an octopus-like creature, it is never as classic a scene as John Hurts chestburtster sequence was in Alien.
 Nor do any of these amount to as sleek and primally stripped a menace that the H.R.
 Giger-designed alien hunting people from the shadows was in the original.

 I became disappointed with Prometheus from its opening scenes where the archaeological dig uncovers the cave paintings and the film promptly delves into loopy von Danikenean/Ancient Astronauts theories.
 Erich von Daniken was a popular author who started publishing with Chariots of the Gods (1969) and gained a following with sixteen other books that put forward the theory that aliens had visited Earth in the past and guided the human race, having helped build places like The Pyramids and Stonehenge, and who were portrayed by the ancients in the Bible, the Easter Island heads, the drawings at Nazca and so on.
 These ideas have been ridiculed as pseudo-science by any serious historian and archaeologist but remain persistent and have crept into a number of other science-fiction works including Starship Invasions (1977), Battlestar Galactica (1978-9), Hangar 18 (1980), Sky Bandits/Sky Pirates (1985), Stargate (1994), Indiana Jones and the Kingdom of the Crystal Skull (2008), 10,000 B.C.
-(2008), The Fourth Kind (2009), Stonehenge Apocalypse (2010), Killer Mountain (2011) and Prisoners of the Sun (2013), as well as the von Daniken documentary Chariots of the Gods (1970).
+(2008), The Fourth Kind (2009), Stonehenge Apocalypse (2010), Killer Mountain (2011), Prisoners of the Sun (2013) and Phoenix Forgotten (2017), as well as the von Daniken documentary Chariots of the Gods (1970).
 I was disappointed in someone like Ridley Scott who had raised science-fiction to new levels in his earlier works dragging his exercise down by indulging in such nonsensical pseudo-science.
 (If nothing else, this at least makes Prometheus fall into continuity with AVP: Alien vs Predator, which had similarly absurd von Danikenean notions).